 It was a weekday and with a quick need to make rotis, all I had was a quick click of the final picture.
 I somehow felt this antique pan that I have for a long time, does indeed look very pretty!
 When it comes to pans, we end up using those regular ones so often.
 Does it happen with you as well?
 When I go shopping, which is not that frequently mind you, I always look out for pans and kadais that would just be the right size for us to reach out more often.
 This from our collection is the most used pan in our home.
 I know it's time to replace, well being attached, prevents one from taking such dire decisions.

-Now back to the recipe, for the Cooking from Cookbook Challenge, here’s a simple yet delicious Mixed Vegetable Kurma, South Indian Style from my recipe collection.
+Now back to the recipe, here's a simple yet delicious Mixed Vegetable Kurma, South Indian Style from my recipe collection.

 Mixed Vegetable Kurma 4 ~ Side Dish for Roti